Natural Thyroid Recovery: Hypothyroidism, Hashimoto’s & Weight Loss

 How to Manage Your Thyroid & Promote Natural Recovery

-Thyroid issues are often insidious, going undetected for years because standard medical testing is rarely comprehensive enough.
+Thyroid issues are often insidious, going undetected for years because standard medical testing is rarely comprehensive enough and looks at broad ranges of normal not optimal.
 However, recovery is possible when you address the root causes: autoimmunity, nutrient deficiencies, and lifestyle stressors.

 1. Get the Right Testing (Functional vs. Standard)